COVID-19 Response and Recovery

 Total Unemployment Claims

-- Total unemployment claims in Pierce County continued to increase, from 104,485 initial and continued claims in April to 127,604 in May.
+- Total unemployment claims in Pierce County decreased in August, from 64,900 total claims in July to 49,297 claims in August.